-Unlike interests in conventional mutual funds, which typically are bought and sold only at closing NAVs, Shares are traded throughout the day in the secondary market on a national securities exchange on an intra-day basis, and are created and redeemed principally in-kind in Creation Units at each day's next calculated NAV.
-These in-kind arrangements are designed to protect shareholders from the adverse effects on the Fund's portfolio that could arise from frequent cash creation and redemption transactions.
-In a conventional mutual fund, redemptions can have an adverse tax impact on taxable shareholders because the mutual fund may need to sell portfolio securities to obtain cash to meet such redemptions.
-These sales may generate taxable gains that must be distributed to the shareholders of the mutual fund, whereas the Shares' in-kind redemption mechanism generally will not lead to such taxable events for the Fund or its shareholders.
+Unlike interests in conventional mutual funds, which typically are bought and sold only at closing NAVs, Shares are traded throughout the day in the secondary market on a national securities exchange, and are created and redeemed principally for cash in Creation Units at each day's next calculated NAV.
+Because the Fund will create and redeem shares principally in cash, investments in the Fund's shares will not typically gain the tax-advantaged benefits associated with exchange-traded funds that create and redeem shares principally in-kind.
+Such in-kind arrangements are designed to protect shareholders from the adverse effects on the Fund's portfolio that could arise from frequent cash creation and redemption transactions.
+In a conventional mutual fund, and exchange-traded funds that do not effect transactions principally in-kind, redemptions can have an adverse tax impact on taxable shareholders because the Fund may need to sell portfolio securities to obtain cash to meet redemptions.
+These sales may generate taxable gains that must be distributed to the shareholders of the Fund, whereas an in-kind redemption mechanism generally will not lead to a taxable event for the Fund (to the extent it uses in-kind redemptions) or its shareholders.